Skip to main content

 atproto pub package Dart SDK Version

-atproto is a wrapper library that supports the endpoints defined in Lexicon for com.atproto.*.
+atproto is a comprehensive Dart/Flutter library that wraps all AT Protocol API endpoints defined in com.atproto.* Lexicons.

 Features ⭐